What are the first things you do in the morning?

 Heated water is one of the perks of the modern age.
 It is such a natural occurrence in our lives that we take it for granted and ignore the warning signs that announce a potential problem.
 That is until we wake up one day and discover that instead of hot, steamy water, our boiler only delivers tepid or cold water.

-According to a plumbing company Winnipeg, a water heater can last for about 15 years, but that doesn’t mean that you should close it in your basement and forget about it for the next decade or so.
+A water heater can last for about 15 years, but that doesn’t mean that you should close it in your basement and forget about it for the next decade or so.

 If you don’t check it every once in awhile, at least be on the lookout for signs that tells you it’s about to fail.
 Troubleshoot the issues early on, before they snowball into a costly repairs.